Tag

 A Backpack with Built-In LED Lights for Safety

 A backpack with built-in LED lights for safety can be made by using a backpack, LED strip lights, a battery pack, and a switch.
 First, measure the length of the backpack straps and cut the LED strip lights to fit.
 Then, attach the LED lights to the straps using adhesive tape.
 Next, attach the battery pack to the backpack with adhesive tape or a clip.
 Finally, attach the switch to the backpack in a convenient location.
 Test the lights to ensure they work properly.
-This school project is a great way for students to blend design with safety and learn about electronics.

 5. A Portable Study Desk that Fits in a Locker